 (Please note that the information below only applies to residents of the UAE).

-If your family members (usually wife and children) are outside the UAE, you must first apply for an entry residence visa.
+If your family members are outside the UAE, you must first apply for an entry residence visa.
 After they arrive you then have up to 30 days to apply for the residence stamp.

 Your monthly salary should not be less than AED 4,000 (or AED 3,000 plus accommodation).
-If you wish to sponsor a residence visa for your parents, your minimum monthly salary should be AED 10,000.
+If you wish to sponsor a residence visa for your parents, your minimum monthly salary should be AED 20,000 (or AED 19,000 plus a two-bedroom accommodation).

 Required documentation includes: